youngbeauty250/ReDI/Prompts.md

 Used to generate **interpretations** for sub-queries in **sparse retrieval (BM25)**.

-DESCRIPTION_PROMPT_sparse = """
+INTERPRETATION_PROMPT_sparse = """
-For each Sub-Query, identify its essential information need and generate a concise yet enriched description to better support retrieval.
-Your description should be guided by the following steps:
+For each Sub-Query, identify its essential information need and generate a concise yet enriched interpretation to better support retrieval.
+Your interpretation should be guided by the following steps:
 1. **Clarify the core intent**: Identify the key concept or problem the sub-query addresses.
 2. **Expand semantically and lexically**: Include the singular and plural forms of core terms.
 Add common derivations (e.g., "-ing", "-ion", "-ed", etc.).
 Incorporate 3–5 close synonyms or near-synonyms to improve coverage.
 Consider relevant domain-specific jargon or frequent phrase variants that are likely to appear in relevant documents.
 3. **Think step by step**: Reason thoroughly about what supporting information, alternative expressions, or formulations would help capture relevant content from the corpus.